Non-governmental 457(b) rollover rules

 Non-Qualified Deferred-Compensation (NQDC) Plans

-Non-qualified deferred-compensation plans include excess benefit plans (which attempt to give employees options above the IRC 415 limit) and top hat plans.
-NQDCs can have many different forms and depend on the employer’s or the employee’s goals.
+Non-qualified deferred compensation plans (NQDCs) include excess benefit plans (which attempt to give employees options above the IRC 415 limit) and top hat plans.
+NQDCs can take many different forms and depend on the employer’s or employee’s goals.
 Section 457 covers NQDC plans specifically for government and tax-exempt organizations.

 Conclusion: Ultimate Guide to Non-Governmental 457(b) Plans